Adrien Rabiot

-Adrien Thibault Marie Rabiot (/fr/; born 3 April 1995) is a French professional footballer who plays as a midfielder for Serie A club AC Milan and the France national team.
+Adrien Thibault Marie Rabiot (/fr/; born 3 April 1995) is a French professional footballer who plays as a midfielder for club AC Milan and the France national team.

 Rabiot spent most of his early career with Paris Saint-Germain, making his debut with the first team in 2012 and winning eighteen major honours, including five Ligue 1 titles and a domestic treble in the 2015–16 and 2017–18 seasons.
 In 2019, Rabiot signed for Juventus on a free transfer, winning the Serie A title during his first season with the club and the Coppa Italia in his second and fifth.
 After a season at Marseille, he signed for AC Milan in 2025.

 Rabiot was capped 53 times for France at youth level, and made his debut for the senior team in 2016.
-He took part in UEFA Euro 2020, the 2022 FIFA World Cup (reaching the final), and Euro 2024...
+He took part in UEFA Euro 2020, the 2022 FIFA World Cup (reaching the final), Euro 2024 and the 2026 World Cup.